foton/czech_post_b2b_client/README.md

       ```
      For now, `parcels` is array of complicated hashes; each parcel must have `parcel_id` key (your ID of parcel).

-  3) When such expected time pass, ask for results by calling `ParcelsSendProcessUpdater.call(transmission_id: transmission_id)`.
+  3) When such expected time pass, ask for results by calling `ParcelsSendProcessUpdater`.

      You can get error `Processing is not yet finished` or hash based on `parcel_id` keys.
      Eg. :